Ignite-Laboratories/Enigmaneering/enigma1/solution0/E1S0 - Observance.md

 ### General Data

-You probably noticed that the data copied from the observer's timeline was of type `std.Data[T any]` before we pulled the data's _Point_ value out -in this example, of type `core.Runtime`.
+You probably noticed that the data copied from the observer's timeline was of type `std.Data[T any]` before we pulled the data's _Point_ value out - in this example, of type `core.Runtime`.
 All dimensional data is wrapped in this type - it's very straightforward, but it provides temporal _context_ to a point value in time -

     temporal -